Today, I complete 10 years of blogging. What a journey it has been!

 The one I have lived in and I know intimately, the one I have visited and is like a friend and the one I am yet to visit and is still a mystery no matter how much I read or heard about it.
 When someone says the name of the place – my mind visualizes the map of the place in two colors – visited and not visited before the conversation begins.

 Travel = Trust

 When I reflect on what travel does to people, based on my travels and based on numerous couch surfers that I hosted at my home, I realize the biggest ROI of travel is Trust.
 Travel establishes trust among strangers.
-It brings humanity together by establishing understanding about each other.
+It brings humanity together by establishing an understanding of each other.
 When you visit someone you come back with a bond and it is nearly impossible to hate people you know.
-Take a minute and think about all the places you have visited and compare them to the perception of places you are yet to visit.
+Take a minute and think about all the places you have visited and compared them to the perception of places you are yet to visit.
 I owe the pleasures of my travel to the people who guarded me when I needed security, who told their life stories to me, who shared a laugh and sometimes food with me – always building a bond of trust.